greenwoodents/greenwoodents/source/_posts/ulovdomov.md

 <div id="description" class="description">
-Have you think about relocating?
-Try [Ulovdomov.cz](http://www.ulovdomov.cz) it’s designed to help you find what you are looking for.
+Have you thought about relocating to Czech?
+Try [Ulovdomov.cz](http://www.ulovdomov.cz).
 _UlovDomov is a local startup that needed to design their platform.
-It was first [@henne](http://dribbble.com/henne22) complex project so we agreed on lower price._
+It was the first @henne complex project._
 </div>

 ##Search for a new home